nadhgunturu/Face-Detection-using-OpenCV/README.md

 FisherFace Recognizer: This can be created with cv2.face.createFisherFaceRecognizer() Local Binary Patterns Histogram (LBPH): This can be created with cv2.face.LBPHFisherFaceRecognizer() I am going to use LBPH face recognizer but you can use any face recognizer of your choice.
 No matter which of the OpenCV's face recognizer you use the code will remain the same.

+ #conlcusion

+ Face Recognition is a fascinating idea to work on and OpenCV has made it extremely simple and easy for us to code it.
+It just takes a few lines of code to have a fully working face recognition application and we can switch between all three face recognizers with a single line of code change.
+It's that simple.

+Although EigenFaces, FisherFaces and LBPH face recognizers are good but there are even better ways to perform face recognition like using Histogram of Oriented Gradients (HOGs) and Neural Networks.
+So the more advanced face recognition algorithms are now a days implemented using a combination of OpenCV and Machine learning.
+I have plans to write some articles on those more advanced methods as well, so stay tuned!